atiumcache/game_of_life/README.md

 	python game_of_life.py

-That's it --- the program will prompt you with a few options before allowing you to 'play god'.
+That's it --- the program will prompt you with a few options before allowing you to create life.